Ghazi Kanaan: Business activities

+1998 Assassination attempt

+On 19 June 1998, Georges Dib and Nehme Ziyadeh, two members of the dismantled Lebanese Forces attempted to assassinate Ghazi Kanaan.

 Personal life

-Ghazi was married and had six children, four sons and two daughters.
+Kanaan was married and had six children, four sons and two daughters.
 One of his sons, Yaroob, is married to daughter of Jamil al-Assad.

-Ghazi provided financial support to build the Jaafar Tayar mosque, established a library with seven computers and built a community center named for his father, Mohammed Ali in Bhamra.
+Kanaan provided financial support to build the Jaafar Tayar mosque, established a library with seven computers and built a community center named for his father, Mohammed Ali in Bhamra.
 In short, he provided personal funding for community projects in Bhamra and nearby region.

 Death

-Ghazi was interviewed in September 2005 by a United Nations team led by Detlev Mehlis, as a "witness", probing the assassination of former Lebanese Prime Minister Rafik Hariri.
-Ghazi however denied any involvement in the assassination.
+Kanaan was interviewed as a witness in September 2005 by a United Nations team led by Detlev Mehlis probing the assassination of former Lebanese Prime Minister Rafik Hariri.
+Kanaan however denied any involvement in the assassination.
 In the phone interview he gave to the Lebanese radio station Voice of Lebanon on the day of his death, he said, "I think this is the last statement I might give."

-Syrian interior ministry and other officials reported that Ghazi died in a Damascus hospital of a gunshot wound to the head on 12 October 2005.
+Syrian interior ministry and other officials reported that Kanaan died in a Damascus hospital of a gunshot wound to the head on 12 October 2005.
 After a one-day examination, Syrian authorities closed the case, Prosecutor Muhammad al-Luaji stating: